suzuki-hoge/hoge-works/README.md

 2:
 3: this work is coding practice with simple line editor creation
 4: this work is coding practice with simple line editor creation
-5: if you are interested in line editor, check out linux "ed"
+5: if you are interested in line editor, check out linux ed
-6: if you are interested in line editor, check out linux "ed"
+6: if you are interested in line editor, check out linux ed
 7:
 8: good practice!